Flood myth: Ancient Near East

+South Asia

 In Hinduism, texts such as the Satapatha Brahmana (c.
-6th century BCE) and the Puranas contain the story of a great flood, manvantara-sandhya, wherein the Matsya Avatar of Vishnu warns the first man, Manu, of the impending flood, and also advises him to build a giant boat.
-In Zoroastrian Mazdaism, Ahriman tries to destroy the world with a drought, which Mithra ends by shooting an arrow into a rock, from which a flood springs; one man survives in an ark with his cattle.
+6th century BCE) and the Puranas contain the story of a great flood, manvantara-sandhya, wherein the Matsya avatar of Vishnu warns the first man, Manu, of the impending flood, and also advises him to build a giant boat.
+In Zoroastrianism, Ahriman tries to destroy the world with a drought that Mithra ends by shooting an arrow into a rock from which a flood springs; one man survives in an ark with his cattle.
 German academic Norbert Oettinger argues that the story of Yima and the Vara was originally a flood myth, and the harsh winter was added in due to the dry nature of Eastern Iran, as flood myths did not have as much of an effect as harsh winters.
-He has argued that the mention of melted water flowing in Videvdad 2.24 is a remnant of the flood myth, and mentions that the Indian flood myths originally had their protagonist as Yama, but it was changed to Manu later.
+He has argued that the mention of melted water flowing in Videvdad 2.24 is a remnant of the flood myth, and notes that Indian flood myths originally had Yama as the protagonist, but this was later changed to Manu.

+Ancient Greece

 In Plato's Timaeus, written c.
 360 BCE, Timaeus describes a flood myth similar to the earlier versions.
 In it, the Bronze race of humans angers the high god Zeus with their constant warring.
 Zeus decides to punish humanity with a flood.
 The Titan Prometheus, who had created humans from clay, tells the secret plan to his son Deucalion, advising him to build an ark in order to be saved.
-After nine nights and days, the water starts receding and the ark lands on a mountain.
+After nine nights and days, the water starts receding, and the ark lands on a mountain.

+North America

 The Cheyenne, a North American Great Plains tribe, has a tradition where a flood altered the course of their history, perhaps occurring in the Missouri River Valley.
 The Blackfeet, another Great Plains tribe, have a story called "Language on a Mountain".
-In this story the deity Napi, referred to as Old Man, tells the story of a great flood that swept through the land.
-After the flood Old Man made the water different colors.
-He gathered the people on top of a large mountain where he gave them water of different colors.
+In this story, the deity Napi, referred to as Old Man, recounts a great flood that swept through the land.
+After the flood, Old Man made the water different colours.
+He gathered the people on top of a large mountain, where he gave them water of different colours.
 Old Man then told the people to drink the water, then speak, and so they did.
 Everyone was speaking a different language except those who received the black water; they were speaking the same language, and they consisted of the bands of the Blackfoot, the Piegan (Apatohsipikuni and Amskapipikuni), the Siksika, and the Blood (Kainai).
 This was said to have taken place in the highest mountain in the Montana reservation.

 The Hopi, southwestern United States, have a tradition of a flood that nearly reached the tops of the mountains, and other Puebloans have similar legends.